uriel1998/mpdq/README.md

 ```

-Rather than go through all the genres and subgenres of your music library and
+That "weight" is the *maximum* number of times that genre will be played in
-explicitly defining each one, the `Default` line assigns a weight to all genres
+the interval you put for `rotate_time` in the ini file.
+The `Default` line
-not otherwise explictly named.
-Genres with higher number values will show up
+is applied to all genres that are not explicitly named in the instruction file.

-more often.
-In the example above, all genres have a weight of "1" except for
+In the example above, all genres will be played a maximum of *1* time per `rotate_time`,
-Rock and Classical.
-Rock will show up more often, while Classical will not
+except Rock, which *may* be played *up to* three times per `rotate_time`, and Classical,
-appear at all with a value of "0".
+which will *never* be played per `rotate_time`.

 This allows for both very eclectic selections (as with the example above) or
 very focused selections, such as with the example below: